smyhk/nwbrewmeisters/README.md

 This is the source code for [*NW Brewmeisters*](http://nwbrewmeisters.com) by [Soundlancer LLC](https://www.soundlancer.com).

-NW Brewmeisters is a community site for craft beer and brewing enthusiasts.
+NW Brewmeisters is a community site for craft beer and home brewing enthusiasts.

 - Content includes articles covering various topics related to craft beer and brewing, as well as video productions featuring a beer tasting and any other.